stich86/ZTE-MF289F-Recovery/enable_volte.md

 AT$QCPDPIMSCFGE=3,1
 ```

-Verify that APNs and IMS configuration was really applied with these commands (and relative output):
+Verify that the APN and IMS configurations have been successfully applied by executing the following commands and checking the corresponding output:

 **APN**
 ```